jjloomis/adobe-indesign-basics/changing-a-shapes-fill-color.md

-# Changing the fill color of a shape
+# Changing the Fill Color of a Shape

-1. Click the Selection tool in the toolbar.
+1. Click the [Selection tool](/drawing-and-type-tools.md) in the Toolbar.
 2. Click within the shape.
-Selection handles \(white squares\) will appear around the outside of the shape.
+Selection handles will appear around the outside of the shape.
-3. Click the Fill drop-down menu (in Control bar) and select a fill color.
+3. In the Control bar, click the Fill drop-down menu.
+Select a fill color.